A piano is a beautiful instrument, but it would certainly break your bathroom scale.

 Believe it or not, there is an easy way to move a piano: Call a professional!
 These professionals will use a piano dolly and other tools and supplies to safely move your piano.

 Piano Craft – How Much Does My Piano Weigh

 Acoustic pianos come in all shapes and sizes, but they all have something in common.
-They're HEAVY.
-If you're planning to move or transport a piano, it's helpful to know how heavy it is before anything else.
-The heavier it is, the more people you may need to move it.
+They’re HEAVY.
+If you’re planning to move or transport a piano, it’s helpful to know how heavy it is before anything else.
+Now you know that if you want to know “How much does a piano weigh,” you will first need to know which type of piano you are referencing.
+The heavier it is, the more likely that you will need to work with a professional company to move it.